P1-C6 · 5 Roles of the Supply Chain + 60 Ticker Map¶

 6. What's Next¶

 You've mapped the supply chain.
-But how much each link earns varies hugely — ASML 50% gross margin, AMD 12%.
+But how much each link earns varies hugely — ASML ~50% gross margin vs AMD ~50% gross margin / AMD ~11% operating margin (different metrics; FY25 GAAP).
 Who is the true king, who is a passerby?

 → P1-C7 · Business Model + Value Capture 5-dimension scoring for each link — moat source + profit margin + switching cost.